 Dr. Dawson is married to Catharine Verhoeven-Dawson and they have two children.

-Dr. Dawson has enjoyed music since his high school days and has played trombone in the Chatham Concert band for 15 years.
+Dr. Dawson has enjoyed music since his high school days and he has played trombone in the Chatham Concert band for many years.

 He also enjoys golf and travelling.